MAJOR PROJECTS - DUE DECEMBER 1ST

 - Joint or duel applications for shared space will be considered

-Please send you expressions of interest to email@example.com by November 15th.
+Please send you expressions of interest here: https://forms.gle/6RPfsvjfnubzxcgJ6 or email them to email@example.com by November 20th.
 EOIs can be submitted in the form of an email, a shared dropbox or google drive folder, an audio or video pitch, or pitched in person to be recorded for the jury.
 To arrange an in-person pitch, please contact Sally Wolchyn-Raab at firstname.lastname@example.org

 We welcome questions!
 Reach out to Eyelevel's Artistic Director, Sally Wolchyn-Raab at email@example.com or 902-425-6412